James Sinegal: Retirement

 On January 1, 2012, Sinegal retired as CEO of Costco Wholesale, continued to serve as Company Advisor and Director, and was succeeded by his long-term Costco colleague W. Craig Jelinek in 2012.
 Sinegal retired from the Board of Directors in January 2018.

 Personal life

-In 2008, Sinegal was part of an eleventh-hour, local ownership group that committed to invest $450 million ($150 million from each of the three co-owners) for the renovation of Seattle's KeyArena, and to purchase the NBA's Seattle SuperSonics franchise.
+In 2008, Sinegal was part of an eleventh-hour local ownership group that committed to invest $450 million ($150 million from each of the three co-owners) for the renovation of Seattle's KeyArena, and to purchase the NBA's Seattle SuperSonics franchise.
 The bid failed, however, as NBA commissioner David Stern had already made a private deal with an Oklahoma-based ownership group to move the team to Oklahoma City (where it was renamed the Oklahoma City Thunder).

 Sinegal and his wife, Janet, have three children.
 Sinegal's son David owns and operates the Sinegal Estate Winery in St. Helena, California.

-Sinegal is an avowed Democrat, and spoke at the 2012 Democratic National Convention.
+Sinegal is a staunch Democrat and spoke at the 2012 Democratic National Convention.
 Sinegal has hosted President Barack Obama at his home on two occasions.

 Sinegal received an honorary doctorate from Dartmouth College alongside Jake Tapper and others in June 2017.